-Update the Configurations for Custom CI Types in UCMDB
+Task 7: Update the Configurations for Custom CI Types in UCMDB

 The configurations for all out-of-the-box CI types in UCMDB 10.20 are already based on the Service Manager Enhanced Generic Adapter.
-However, you still need to perform the following tasks to manually update the configurations for your custom CI types in UCMDB.
+However, you still need to perform the following steps to manually update the configurations for your custom CI types in UCMDB.

-Task 1.
+Step 1.
 Convert the mapping scripts from XSLT to XML and Groovy.